pavopax/pavopax.github.io/_posts/2017-04-17-reproducible-analysis.md

 Non-reproducible:

-- Drag and drop interfaces
+- Drag and drop interfaces (at least very hard to maintain as reproducible)
 - Naked program files
     - That is, R, SAS, Python, or other program files, without accompanying shell script or Makefile to delineate program run order